mcp.md

 schema | Controlled node, edge, and wiki-kind vocabulary |

-graph_summary | Node + edge counts and type distributions for the active project |
+graph_summary | Node + edge counts and type distributions for the resolved project |

-search_nodes | Filter graph nodes by query, type, kind, with score-ranked top-N |
+search_nodes | Filter public graph nodes by query, type/types, kind, limit, hybrid mode/weights; include_superseded to surface retired nodes |

-node_context | A node + its incident edges + neighbouring nodes |
+node_context | A node + its incident edges + neighbouring nodes. use_ppr ranks neighbours by personalized PageRank instead of a 1-hop walk; include_superseded and limit bound the result |

-search_facts | Temporal facts projected from the graph (Graphiti-style) |
+search_facts | Temporal facts projected from the graph (Graphiti-style); current_only filters to live facts |

 timeline | Facts ordered by valid_from for a longitudinal view |

-wiki_page | The compiled markdown page body for a node |
+wiki_page | The compiled markdown page body for a node, plus the internal links it references |

 raw_source | The original source markdown (capped at 16 KB) |

-lint_report | The latest compile-time lint findings |
+lint_report | The latest compile-time lint findings (capped at 64 KB) |

-list_projects / register_project / activate_project / unregister_project | Multi-project registry control |
+list_projects / register_project / unregister_project | Multi-project registry control (no privileged "active" project) |

 Resources — auto-loaded into the model's context